espruino/EspruinoDocs/info/Debugger.md

 Espruino Debugger
 ===============

+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Debugger**.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>

 * KEYWORDS: Debug,Debugger,Finding Problems

 As of Espruino 1v81, there is now a built-in text mode debugger available, which allows you to step through your code line by line.
 The commands used are almost identical to those in GDB.